 What is physical property?

-Example of physical properties are, Temperature, Density, weight, mass, volume etc
+Examples of physical properties are, Temperature, Density, weight, mass, volume, etc

 Types Of Physical property

 - Extensive Property

 Intensive properties are those physical properties that do not change when we change the amount that is getting measured.
 For example, The temperature of an object is 100°C. Now, if we break it apart, each individual piece will have the same temperature.
 Right?
 That is called Intensive properties.

 Another example of an intensive property is the boiling point of milk.
 For example, the boiling temperature of the milk is 100°C, irrespective of whether you are boiling 1 liter of milk or 100 liters of milk.